-- Bluffing behavior, when a cat arches its back, doesn't usually lead to an outburst, but is instead one cat's way of showing another cat that it's not to be messed with.
+- Bluffing behavior, such as when a cat arches its back, that doesn't usually lead to an outburst but is instead one cat's way of showing another cat that it's not to be messed with.

-Most cats who are paired together at an early age learn to coexist peacefully, with the occasional disagreement.
+Most cats that are paired together at an early age learn to coexist peacefully, with the occasional disagreement.
 It's the cat owners who are the most frequent targets of kittens' aggression, especially those who don't live with other cats.

 - Nearly any type of movement, from walking to picking up an object, triggers the behavior.

 - What begins as "play" can tip over into dangerous aggression, bites, and outright attacks when the kitten or cat becomes aroused.
 The hands and feet of pet owners are the most frequent targets.

 - Hand-raised kittens and those weaned early are more likely to engage in this type of behavior.
-They are known to terrorize shy cats, bully smaller kittens, and pester geriatric felines, in addition to targeting owners.
+They are known to terrorize shy, fearful cats, bully smaller kittens, and pester geriatric felines, in addition to targeting owners.

 - While less dangerous in kittens, older cats that act like predators toward small children or smaller pets can cause serious injury, which is why it's important to train kittens out of this kind of behavior well before it becomes problematic.

 How to Stop Aggression

 Before trying behavior modification techniques, it's worth a trip to the veterinarian to make sure there isn't an underlying medical condition causing a kitten's aggression.
-Common cat ailments such as toxoplasmosis, rabies or hyperthyroidism can make an otherwise docile and friendly cat become aggressive with little warning.
-A checkup to ensure your kitten's overall health should be the first step.
+Common cat ailments, such as toxoplasmosis, rabies, or hyperthyroidism, can make your otherwise docile and friendly cat become aggressive with little warning.
+A checkup to ensure your kitty's overall health should be your first step.